loading...

 • Duration: 10 minutes

-The Cedar Point Trail is a moderate, short hike—just under half a mile round trip—that will take you to two beautiful canyon overlooks.
+The Cedar Point Trail is a short, moderate hike—just under half a mile round trip—leading to two great canyon overlooks.

 15. Dragon Point